-From charitable projects in the neighborhoods around the corporate sites or support for social institutions – with the "Audi Volunteers" program, the company accepts social responsibility.
-During the Volunteer Days in Ingolstadt and Neckarsulm, Audi employees combine their skills with a commitment to helping others.
-An online platform offers a permanent service for matching volunteers with activities.
+Charitable projects in the neighborhoods of the Company sites or support for social institutions: With the “Audi Volunteers” initiative, Audi is taking its social responsibility seriously.
+During the Volunteer Days in Ingolstadt and Neckarsulm, Audi employees combine their skills with a commitment to assist others; an online platform helps them to find voluntary activities.

 Play, rescue, repair and help – the activities during the Volunteer Days were extremely diverse.
-In one project for Alzheimer Society of Ingolstadt, Audi employees planted a spiral-shaped herb garden.
+In one project for the Alzheimer Society of Ingolstadt, Audi employees planted a spiral-shaped herb garden.
 The fresh herbs are used by the guests of the facility for cooking as well as for various uses in aromatherapy.
-“I went back to the place once again a few weeks after Volunteer Days to show my family the project.
-It was nice to talk at length with the people and to see that they are enjoying the herbs,” said Frank Pfeffer from Convenience Electronics Development in Ingolstadt.
+“I went back to the place once again a few weeks after the Volunteer Day to show my family the project.
+It was good to talk at length with the people and to see that they are enjoying the herbs,” said Frank Pfeffer from Convenience Electronics Development in Ingolstadt.